jgmcalpine/ArkSwap/README.md

 **Meet Elena**, a freelancer who gets paid in Bitcoin via Ark (Layer 2) for speed and privacy.
 She wants to move her savings to a Hardware Wallet (Layer 1) without using a centralized exchange (KYC).

 - **The Problem:** On-chain payments are expensive and slow.
-Lightning requires liveness.
+Lightning requires liveness and channel management.
 - **The Solution:** Elena accumulates 4 weekly paychecks (VTXOs) and uses **ArkSwap** to batch them into a single L1 transaction.
 - **The Security:** She sends her funds to a **Smart Contract (HTLC)**.
 If the Market Maker pays her on L1, they get the VTXOs.
 If they fail to pay, the contract unlocks, and she reclaims her funds via the "Refund" button.